CALL FOR FREE ESTIMATE (504) 475-2004

 Argon and krypton gas fills add even more insulation to windows.
 Argon is best for moderate climates, while krypton is more beneficial for extreme climates.
 A special technique of sealing is employed to enhance the benefits of gas fills.

 Low-E coatings improve comfort year-round by reflecting heat and blocking UV rays that can damage furniture, while still letting in natural light.
-For energy savings, pick coatings suited to your climate—heat-blocking types for warmer areas and heat-retaining ones for colder regions.
+For New Orleans homes, heat-blocking Low-E coatings are the better choice because they reduce solar heat gain and help keep cooling costs down during the extended summer season.

 Window efficiency depends on the sun, wind, and climate.
 Knowing how sunlight and prevailing winds interact with your region helps you choose the right orientation, materials, and shading for better insulation and energy savings.

 South-facing windows capture passive solar heat in winter, reducing heating needs.
-West-facing windows can cause overheating in the afternoon without good shading.
+West-facing windows can cause overheating in the afternoon without good shading, and in New Orleans, west-facing windows take the brunt of late-day heat from May through September.
 Proper orientation helps balance comfort.
 East windows bring gentle morning light, while north windows offer steady, cool illumination.
 Smart placement improves both efficiency and livability.

 Shading helps control heat gain.
 Awnings, overhangs, or deciduous trees can block harsh summer sun while allowing winter light through.
+Many New Orleans homes, particularly in neighborhoods like the Garden District and Uptown, benefit from mature live oaks and crepe myrtles that provide natural canopy cover.
 Paired with Low-E glass, shading keeps homes cooler in hot months and warmer in cold ones, improving comfort and energy savings year-round.

 Consider energy ratings, materials, and solar orientation to get windows that work harder for your home.
-At Big Easy Contractors, we’re here to help you find options that fit your style, budget, and long-term efficiency.
+At Big Easy Contractors, we’re here to help New Orleans homeowners find options that fit their style, budget, and long-term efficiency.
 Contact us today and let’s build something beautiful together.
+Call (504) 475-2004 for your free estimate.